Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier

 Numerical results illustrating resonant Klein tunneling are given in Fig. \ref{figkt}.
 Each panel shows snapshots at different times.
-By the time the initial electron wavepacket [Fig.\ref{figkt}(a)] reaches the barrier, the pair production rate has already decreased [Fig.\ref{figkt}(b)].\ A small part of the electron wavepacket is reflected, while the transmitted part annihilates barrier positrons thereby modulating the positron density inside the barrier [Fig.\ \ref{figkt}(c)].\ Note there is no electron inside the barrier (the electron density is vanishingly small).
+By the time the initial electron wavepacket [Fig. \ref{figkt}(a)] reaches the barrier, the pair production rate has already decreased [Fig. \ref{figkt}(b)].\ A small part of the electron wavepacket is reflected, while the transmitted part annihilates barrier positrons thereby modulating the positron density inside the barrier [Fig. \ref{figkt}(c)].\ Note there is no electron inside the barrier (the electron density is vanishingly small).
 The electron wavepacket is then reformed at the right edge of the barrier [Fig.\ \ref{figkt}(d)] by pair creation due to the positron modulation.
 Hence there is no tunneling in Klein tunneling, but a change in the pair creation rate at both edges of the barrier caused by the incoming electron.
+Another example detailing the barrier dynamics for a wider and parsing each step of the proposed mechanism is shown in Fig. \ref{fig-add}.